square/square-connect-go-sdk/swagger/docs/LoyaltyApi.md

 > RedeemLoyaltyRewardResponse RedeemLoyaltyReward(ctx, body, rewardId)
 RedeemLoyaltyReward

 Redeems a loyalty reward.
-The endpoint sets the reward to the terminal state (`REDEEMED`).
+The endpoint sets the reward to the `REDEEMED` terminal state.
 If you are using your own order processing system (not using the  Orders API), you call this endpoint after the buyer paid for the  purchase.
 After the reward reaches the terminal state, it cannot be deleted.
 In other words, points used for the reward cannot be returned  to the account.
-For more information, see  [Loyalty rewards](https://developer.squareup.com/docs/docs/loyalty-api/overview/#loyalty-overview-loyalty-rewards).

 ### Required Parameters